AntoineGautier/TestDesignDocuments/README.md

 ```

 Note that
-- the parameter values are retrieved from the Modelica classes,
+- the parameter values (such as the outdoor air lockout temperature) are retrieved from the Modelica classes,
 - the parameter units are converted based on the Modelica attributes `unit` and `displayUnit`.

 #### Docx-based Workflow